mikkokallio/cicd/README.md

-# backend
+# CI/CD pipeline exercise

-View the UI at: https://shielded-citadel-76663.herokuapp.com/
+View deployed app at https://reallyboringapp.herokuapp.com/ Other repo related to this course is at https://github.com/mikkokallio/full-stack-open-pokedex